Enroll Today! 2020 Upcoming Classes:

-- September 9, 2019: We also have a level 1 class beginning on September 9, 2019.
-Class hours are Monday, Tuesday, and Thursday from 9am to 3pm.
+- January 20, 2020: Start your new year off with our next level 1 class on January 20, 2020.
+Class hours are every Monday, Tuesday, and Thursday from 9 am to 3 pm until March 26.
 This class will be taught by Bonnie Henshaw.

 For state licensing, the State of Hawaii requires a total of 570 hours of instruction, split across two levels: